Skip to main content

 });

 The "builder function" b.patient() handles the profile URL, the full identifier type coding, and the extension structure automatically.
-It also provides convenient facilities for mapping values from the incoming data source - so sintead of something like this:
+It also provides convenient facilities for mapping values from the incoming data source - so instead of something like this:

 state.patient = {